 Flames crackled and logs popped in the fireplace, spitting small sparks and ash onto the surrounding stones.
 Harry settled himself down beside it and rested his feet close to the fire.

 Now, what next?
 He spun his wand round on his palm, enjoying the little washes of warmth that rushed across his skin.
 I need to keep an eye on Umbridge.
 I need to find out about the Hall of Prophecies.
 And I need to pick a good moment to send Umbridge off to follow the spiders once I have.

 Harry yawned and waved his wand at the fireplace, twisting the smoke into a writhing serpent.

 But the only person who’ll tell me about the Department of Mysteries is probably Sirius and he’s still just about sticking with Dumbledore’s policy of not telling me things.
 He twirled his serpent of smoke in circles above the flames and drummed his fingers upon the arm of the chair.
-But if Dumbledore gets thrown out, then Sirius should tell me what I need to know about the Department of Mysteries, so it comes back to choosing a good moment.
+But if Dumbledore gets thrown out, then Sirius should be willing to tell me what I need to know, so it comes back to choosing a good moment.

 ‘And I can’t watch her myself.’
 A small, thin smile curved his lips.
 ‘But perhaps Umbridge would like to have the focused attention of Hogwarts’s only free elf.’
 His smile warmed a fraction.
 ‘And it’d be nice to have a reason to see the mad little elf again, even if Dobby’s a bit disturbing.’